 Why We Support This Work

-In 2017, the MacArthur Foundation began to reassess our approach to arts and culture grantmaking in the city of Chicago.
-We considered how we might better support a creative network that is reflective of our city’s diverse voices.
+In 2019, we announced a new approach to arts and culture grantmaking in the city of Chicago.
 The reimagined program, called Culture, Equity, and the Arts, is informed by conversations with leaders from arts organizations, artists, and creatives in nonprofit and for-profit spaces, and arts advocates and administrators.
 It is also shaped by MacArthur’s participation in Enrich Chicago and a Foundation-wide effort to reflect on how our decisions and actions enhance the conditions in which justice can thrive.

 We provide support to organizations with a primary focus on arts and culture and to organizations that are arts-centered, meaning that art is integral to executing an organization’s mission but may not be the organization’s primary goal.
-Larger-sized grant awards are given to organizations whose work is centered on racial equity and/or those that are focused on other traditionally under-resourced identities, such as people with disabilities and people on the LGBTQIA+ continuum.
+Larger-sized grants are awarded to organizations whose mission is centered on Black, Latinx, Indigenous, and Asian voices and/or organizations that are focused on other historically marginalized identities, such as people with disabilities and people on the LGBTQIA+ continuum.

-In an effort to ensure more voices are included as part of our decision-making process, the applications are reviewed by a participatory grantmaking panel, with five to twelve members.
+In an effort to ensure more voices are included as part of our decision-making process, the applications are reviewed by a participatory grantmaking panel with eight to twelve members.
 The panel consists of community members who reflect the city’s diversity and geography.
 Ultimately, the panel recommends a slate of grantees and award amounts to MacArthur’s President and Board of Directors, which retain their approval authority.

 We believe that the high level of cultural vitality in the Chicago region rests on a strong core of arts and culture organizations, large and small, that represent the diversity of artistic disciplines, artists within those disciplines, neighborhoods, and residents.
-Through this program, MacArthur provides unrestricted general operating support, directly and through partners, to nearly 300 large and small organizations.
+Through this program, MacArthur provides unrestricted general operating support, directly and through partners, to large and small organizations.
 These resources provide flexible, reliable funding that helps organizations maintain stability, plan ahead, pursue new ideas, and invest in new artistic directions.
 These resources also complement targeted, capacity-building programs that strengthen the sector as a whole.
-This robust program is a central element of a newly designed, more comprehensive, and coordinated approach to leadership, grantmaking, investments, and related activities.

 General Operating Support

-The majority of funding (90 percent) is in the form of multi-year, general operating support to nearly 300 arts and culture organizations in the Chicago region.
-The MacArthur Foundation makes grants directly to organizations with budgets above $2 million.
-Grant sizes range from $50,000 to $75,000 per year, typically for three to five years.
-Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, re-grant MacArthur funds to institutions below the $2 million budget threshold, with grants ranging from $3,000 to $45,000 annually.
+Funding is in the form of multi-year, general operating support to Chicago-based arts and culture organizations.
+We make grants directly to organizations with budgets above $1 million.
+Grant sizes range from $50,000 to $75,000 per year, typically for three years.

 Measurement and Evaluation for Learning